top of page

 Film series: Cities That Sing, starring Renée Fleming (IMAX Entertainment)

 James is scriptwriter for "Renée Fleming's Cities That Sing" produced by IMAX Entertainment and Stage Access.
 The first film, "Cities That Sing: Paris" was released in IMAX cinemas in the US in 2022.
-The release of the second film in the series, "Cities That Sing: Venice" has been announced for September 16th 2023, alongside an earlier
+The release of the second film in the series, "Cities That Sing: Venice" followed in September 16th 2023, alongside a re-release for its predecessor.

 "James Inverne's script takes us through an affectionate and sometimes riotous celebration" - Broadway World